Multi-axis CNC Machining

 - Improved throughput and shorter lead times.

-Intrex is committed to making those investments that bring real value to our customers.
-If you want to learn more about us, please visit our website www.intrexcorp.com.
-If you want specific information, please visit our website contact page https://www.intrexcorp.com/contact-us/.
-We look forward to hearing from you.
+Intrex is committed to keeping abreast with the latest technology and making those investments that bring real value to our customers.
+If you want to learn more about us, we would welcome your inquiry, please click here.